ignaciojonas/docs/articles/server-platforms/rails/01-login.md

 ---
 title: Login
-description: This tutorial will show you how to use the Auth0 Ruby On Rails SDK to add authentication and authorization to your web app.
+description: Learn how to login using the Auth0 Lock widget and OmniAuth.
 ---

 ## Ruby On Rails - Login
+In this step you'll learn how to add authentication to your Rails application using the Auth0 Lock widget and the OmniAuth authentication library.

 ::: panel-info System Requirements
 This tutorial and seed project have been tested with the following:
 * Ruby 2.3.1
-* Rails 4.2.6
+* Rails 5.0.0
 :::

 <%= include('../../_includes/_package', {